chrisfarnham/seefarblog/_sections/QBV_Antenna_Kit.md

 ![](PXL_20241228_194327508.jpg)

 The coils are a large inductor which makes the antenna appear electrically longer in length.
 The coil allows the antenna to be shorter and more portable.
-When the switch open, the whole length of the coil is employed to increase its electrical length to operate as a 40 meter antenna.
+When the switch is open, the whole length of the coil is active which increases its electrical length to operate as a 40 meter antenna.
 When the switch is closed, the lower coil is bypassed to decrease its electrical length and operate as a 20 meter antenna.